rednafi/rednafi.com/content/python/proxy_pattern.md

 ```

 You can see this function is already doing three things at once which violates the
-[Single Responsibility Principle].
+Single Responsibility Principle[^4].
 SRP says that a function or class should have only one
 reason to change.
 In this case, a change in any of the three responsibilities can force the
 function to change.
 Also this means, changing or extending the function can be difficult to
 keep track of.